hydrogen602/hydrogen602/README.md

 Hi, I’m @hydrogen602 aka Jonathan Rotter.
 I'm a Computer Science and Physics student at Trinity University (graduating May 2023).

-I'm interested in compilers and language design, web development, physics simulations, useful utilities, robotics, embedded, and many other things.
+I'm interested in compilers and language design, web development, physics simulations, useful utilities, automation, robotics, embedded, and many other things.